uhm-itm/ITM352F24/morea/010.introduction/reading-policy.md

 <br>

- * Experiential learning is "lightly graded" generally on completeness rather that correctness.
+ * Experiential learning (such as in-class labs) are "lightly graded" generally on completeness rather that correctness.
 That is, if you do all the work, you will generally get full credit unless the quality of your work is so poor that it's the same as not doing it at all.

- * WODs.
-Approximately once a week, part of the class will be spent doing a "workout of the day", or WOD.
-These will account for a significant percentage of your grade but are only graded on "complete with sufficient quality" or "did no complete" (DNF).
+ * Assignments.
+Approximately once a week you will be given a programming assignment to be completed on your own outside of class.These will account for a significant percentage of your grade but are graded on "complete with sufficient quality" for full credit or "did no complete" (DNF) for no credit.
+Partial credit is generally not given and is at the discretion of the grader.
+Do not ask or expect partial credit for assignments.
- You must complete the WOD before the DNF cutoff time to receive credit.

- * Each graded assignment is worth some number of points, and I strive to review and grade all assignments within a week of their due date.
-However lack of having a grade for an assignment is not an excuse for poor quality work or not doing a subsequent assignment on time.
+ * Each assignment is worth some number of points, and we strive to review and grade all assignments within a week of their due date.
+However, lack of having a grade for an assignment is not an excuse for poor quality work or not doing a subsequent assignment on time.

 Your cumulative